subsquid/docs/docs/graphql-api/subscriptions.md

 **Available since `@subsquid/graphql-server@2.0.0`**

 :::info
 This is an experimental feature.
-Reach out on [Squid Devs Chat](https://t.me/HydraDevs) for more details.
+Reach out to us at [Squid Devs Chat](https://t.me/HydraDevs) for more details.
 :::

-The OpenReader supports [GraphQL subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) via live queries.
-The query is repeatedly executed (every 5 seconds by default) and the clients are responsible for handling the result set updates.
+OpenReader supports [GraphQL subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) via live queries.
+To use these, a client opens a WebSocket Secure connection to the server and sends a `subscription` query there.
+The query body is then repeatedly executed (every 5 seconds by default) and the results are sent to the client whenever they change.

 To enable subscriptions, add the additional `--subscriptions` flag to the `squid-graphql-server` startup command.
 For Aquarium deployments, update the `api` command in the [deployment manifest](/deploy-squid/deploy-manifest/#deploy):